namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/2/23
+- Carol got most of the changes ready for 1674 done so will be working on the UI for that
+- If I finish, I'll go back to 1593
+- I have the bowling game review again after standup so might be a few minutes late to the HotFix meeting

 ### 8/1/23
-- I will continue working on 1594 and matching up the Chart with the UX design
+- Continued working on 1594 and got the prototype for all of the charts to match the UX design
+- Also tested and hardened the 1593 story - still have a few more things

 ### 7/31/23
 - Fixed the manual rating UI change